Duration: 12 nights private tour

 Day 10 Phnom Penh: This morning enjoy a cyclo tour through the old colonial streets of Phnom Penh, a unique way to discover the city, which includes a visit to the Champey Academy of Arts, a non-profit professional art school working to preserve, protect and promote Cambodian culture.
 This afternoon embark on a walking tour of the quiet backstreets for a true insight into local life.

 Day 11 Phnom Penh: At leisure.
-Or, take a cookery class or learn about traditional massage at the Cambodian Massage Academy, both additional expense (see page 193).
+Perhaps, take a cookery class or learn about traditional massage at the Cambodian Massage Academy, both extra expense.

-Day 12 Phnom Penh/Kep: This morning drive to Takeo Province stopping at Tonle Bati, Ta Prohm, Yeay Peou Temples and Prasat Neang Khmau before reaching Chiso Mountain to visit the 11thcentury Khmer Brahmanic temple.
+Day 12 Phnom Penh/Kep: This morning drive to Takeo Province stopping at Tonle Bati, Ta Prohm, Yeay Peou Temples and Prasat Neang Khmau before reaching Chiso Mountain to visit the 11th century Khmer Brahmanic Temple.
 Continue to Kampong Trach to visit limestone caves and passages that shelter Wat Kirisan where you’ll see various stalactites and stalagmites in the shapes of dragon heads, monkeys and whales.
-Continue to Kep, a coastal province located in the south west that has mountains, evergreen tropical forests, unspoiled islands, coral reefs, sandy beaches and fresh seafood.
+Continue to Kep, a south western coastal province with mountains, tropical forests, unspoiled islands, coral reefs, sandy beaches and fresh seafood.

-Day 14 Kep/Phnom Penh: Time at leisure before tour concludes with a transfer to the airport for your onward journey.
+Day 14 Kep/Phnom Penh: At leisure before the tour ends with a transfer to the airport for your onward journey.
 Alternatively, why not extend your stay at the beach?

 Meals: Breakfast.
 Lunch also included on days 3, 4, 6, 8, 9, 10, 12 & 13.
 Dinner also included on days 3, 4, 6, 8, 9 & 10.